passwd - password file

 is the user’s login name.

-The login (login) and role (role) fields accept a string of no more than thirty-two bytes consisting of characters from the set of alphabetic characters, numeric characters, period (.), underscore (_), and hyphen (- ).
-The first character should be alphabetic and the field should contain at least one lower case alphabetic character.
+This field accepts a string of no more than thirty-two bytes consisting of characters from the set of alphabetic characters, numeric characters, period (.), underscore (_), and hyphen (-).
+The first character should be alphabetic and the field should contain at least one lowercase alphabetic character.
 A warning message is displayed if these restrictions are not met.

 Obsolete.
 The encrypted password for the user is in the corresponding entry in the /etc/shadow file. pwconv(8) relies on a special value of 'x' in the password field of /etc/passwd.
 If this value of 'x' exists in the password field of /etc/passwd, this indicates that the password for the user is already in /etc/shadow and should not be modified.